ava-labs/avalanche-docs/docs/quickstart/multisig-utxos-with-avalanchejs.md

 In the above parameters, if `fee` is less than the fees actually required for that transaction, then there will be no surplus amount left by outputs over inputs because any surplus will be converted into a change output.
 This can cause transaction failure.
 So keep the fees in accordance with the transaction as mentioned [here](https://docs.avax.network/learn/platform-overview/transaction-fees/#fee-schedule).

-Also, the `sourceChain` parameter is required for fetching exported UTXOs that do not lie yet on the destination chain.
+Also, the `sourceChain` parameter is required for fetching exported UTXOs that do not exist yet on the destination chain.
 For non-export/import transactions, this parameter is not required.

 The `createInputsAndOutputs()` function will return `inputs` and `outputs` required for any transaction.
 The last element of the outputs array would be change output.
 And the order of other outputs will be the same as that in the `outputConfig`.
 Signature indexes corresponding to their owners are already included in the inputs.
 We can create an unsigned base transaction using the `BaseTx` and `UnsignedTx` classes as shown above.
 The `.sign()` function basically adds the required signatures from the keychain at the place indicated by signature indexes.